nerds-odd-e/attd-v2/README.md

 Also, you can access the database at http://localhost:20000 with username `admin` and password `123456`.
 The database name is `db`.

-If you are running tests of web on Mac M1 or M2 (arm64), please run `docker compose up web-arm`.
-After environment started, you should be able to access the chrome for running tests at http://localhost:7900.
-Just click the connect button

 If you are running tests of android, please connect your device or local emulator and then run `docker compose up android`.

 # Run the application